 Two of the key aspects of the DA mindset for Product Management are to take an experimental approach and to release a product incrementally.
 Experimentation is supported through the development of Minimum Viable Products (MVPs) and incremental releases of value by Minimum Business Increments (MBIs).
 These concepts, and more, are overviewed in Figure 4.

 Figure 4.
 The relationship between MVP, MBI, MMR, and MMF.

 Let’s define what these terms mean:

-- Minimal Viable Product (MVP).
+- Minimum Viable Product (MVP).
 An MVP is a version of a new product that is created with the least effort possible to be used for validated learning about customers.
 MVPs are used to run experiments to explore a hypothesis about what your customers really want.
 They are much closer to prototypes than they are to the “real” running version of your end product.
 A development team typically deploys an MVP to a subset of your (potential) customers to test a new idea, to collect data about it, and thereby learn from it.
 MVPs are created to help you to find the features that customers are actually interested in.